ShivendraTiwari447/delta-demo/README.md

 # delta-demo
-this is a demo for git and github classes.
+this is a demo for git and github classes

 # teacher